opuntiaOS-Project/opuntiaOS/docs/build.md

 * -h|--help
   * Prints all options of ./gn_gen.sh.

-So to build opuntiaOS for Arm with LLVM you have to generate Ninja files with `./gn_gen.sh --target_cpu arm32 --host llvm`
+So to build opuntiaOS for Arm with LLVM you have to generate Ninja files with `./gn_gen.sh --target_arch arm32 --host llvm`

 #### **Environment variables**